seymouslee/NewsAnalyser/README.md

 Now you would have generated the backend endpoint that you can use to update your frontend to point to.

-## Connect The Frontend to a Backend
+## Connect The Frontend to the Backend
 Create a `.env` file in the `./frontend` directory of this project and fill it:
 ```
 VITE_BACKEND_ENDPOINT=<Your Backend URL here>